bryanhunter/poka-yoke/README.md

 # poka-yoke
 Poka-yoke: mistake proofing via functional programming

-Slides snd code.
-Each version is in a branch named after the conference or event where it was presented (e.g. "fnconf17")
+Slides snd code as presented at [FunctionalConf](https://functionalconf.com) in Bangaluru, India on Saturday, November 18, 2017

 ## Abstract
 "Poka yoke” (po-kah yo-kay) is a term from Japanese manufacturing that means "mistake proofing".